Gilead Sciences Inc. (GILD) Stock Needs a Fundamental Refresh Before Recovering

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.09 percent of Gilead Sciences Inc. shares are owned by insiders, and 79.40 percent are held by financial institutions.
-Whitley Richard James, the Director at Gilead Sciences Inc. (GILD) has sold 20,282 shares of firm on May 03 at a price of $64.57 against the total amount of $1.31 million.
-In another inside trade, Pletcher Brett A, EVP,Corp Affairs & Gen Counsel of Gilead Sciences Inc. (NASDAQ:GILD) sold 1,486 shares of the firm on Mar 11 for a total worth of $94153.0 at a price of $63.36.
-An inside trade which took place on Feb 10, EVP,Corp Affairs & Gen Counsel of Gilead Sciences Inc. Pletcher Brett A sold 1,975 shares of firm against total price of $0.13 million at the cost of $67.41 per share.
+Mercier Johanna, the Chief Commercial Officer at Gilead Sciences Inc. (GILD) has sold 19,496 shares of firm on May 04 at a price of $66.09 against the total amount of $1.29 million.
+In another inside trade, Whitley Richard James, Director of Gilead Sciences Inc. (NASDAQ:GILD) sold 20,282 shares of the firm on May 03 for a total worth of $1.31 million at a price of $64.57.
+An inside trade which took place on Mar 11, EVP,Corp Affairs & Gen Counsel of Gilead Sciences Inc. Pletcher Brett A sold 1,486 shares of firm against total price of $94153.0 at the cost of $63.36 per share.